 - Exhaustion of local remedies – Matthew Porterfield

-Trade in Services Agreement (TiSA) – A coalition of countries is pushing for TiSA, a WTO-plus agreement that would expand commitments on trade in services beyond those that already exist under the WTO's General Agreement on Trade in Services.
+Trade in Services Agreement (TiSA) – A coalition of countries is pushing for TiSA, a trade agreement that would expand commitments on trade in services beyond those that already exist under the WTO's General Agreement on Trade in Services.
 If adopted, TiSA would cover $44 trillion in services trade, about 80 percent of global GDP.
-It would prohibit discrimination, quantitative limits (market access limits) such as quotas or prohibitions on risky services, and impose "disciplines" on domestic regulation of services.
+It would prohibit preferential treatment for public services, quantitative limits (market access limits) such as quotas or prohibitions on risky services, and impose "disciplines" on domestic regulation of services.
 If adopted as proposed, TiSA would limit the power of governments to regulate service industries (energy, banking, hazardous waste, etc.) and alter the constitutional balance of power between the federal government and states.
-We are working with Public Services International and sub-national governments that seek to moderate these proposals in keeping traditional powers of local state and national governments in the United States and elsewhere.
+We work with Public Services International and sub-national governments that seek to moderate these proposals in keeping traditional powers of local state and national governments in the United States and elsewhere.